Atlas Carver: Delays and design switch

 During early development, it became clear to the designers that the desired range and load-carrying capacities would be unachievable if the aircraft was powered by a single Atar engine.
-Consequently, they decided to adopt a twin-engine layout for the proposed fighter instead; the decision to abandon the initially-selected single engine format in favour of the twin-engine approach reportedly threw the project into chaos for some time.
-It has been claimed that the change resulted in a delay of at least two years, the adoption of a twin-engine layout necessitated a larger and heavier airframe to be used along with more complex systems; essentially, the design team had to return to the drawing board.
+Consequently, they decided to adopt a twin-engine layout for the proposed fighter instead; the decision to abandon the initially selected single-engine format in favour of the twin-engine approach reportedly threw the project into chaos for some time.
+The change resulted in a delay of at least two years, the adoption of a twin-engine layout necessitated a larger and heavier airframe to be used along with more complex systems; essentially, the design team had to return to the drawing board.
 During 1988, the SAAF, having recognised that the project could no longer be ready within the original schedule, decided to approved a further interim programme, known as Project Tunny, to satisfy the nation's immediate air defence needs into the 2008–2012 period; this resulted in an improved version of the Atlas Cheetah, the Cheetah C, being produced from 1993 to 1994.